 When this stove was delivered, we thought it was just as beautiful as in the pictures.
 The brilliant white fits much more seamlessly into our farmhouse-style kitchen.
 The chrome fittings go perfectly with all the existing chrome and stainless steel hardware.

-The heavy-duty cast-iron grates are very similar to the ones of our old stove.
+The heavy-duty grates are very similar to the ones on our old stove.
+I love that they will even accommodate large pots with its continuous leveled surface.
 Even though I don’t clean them on a daily basis, they do clean up easily with all-natural products.

-The oven comes with two removable racks and a rotisserie attachment.
-We have used the conventional and convection heating, the defrost and the grill function.
+The oven comes with two removable racks and an electric rotisserie attachment.
+We have used conventional and convection heating, the defrost, and the grill function.
 All of them work really well!

-At the bottom is a warming drawer that I am using for storage.
+At the bottom is a warming drawer that I am using as a storage compartment.

 Best of all, this stove comes with a price tag of about half of what you would pay for a typical French farmhouse stove.
 That in itself was a big selling point for us.

-I really wanted the stove to have a simmer function and an oven that goes down to 100˚F. This Ilve Nostalgie gas range seemed to fit the bill.
+I really wanted the stove to have a simmer burner and an oven that goes down to 100˚F. This Ilve Nostalgie gas range seemed to fit the bill.